-By entering into a boosted forward deal, you acquire a right and an obligation to buy foreign currency at an exchange rate that is below (i.e. more advantageous) than the standard forward rate.
-In return for the better exchange rate your company is willing to run the risk that both your right and your obligation (i.e. the boosted forward deal itself) is terminated if at any time during the tenor the exchange rate reaches a so-called trigger (in this case "knock-out") level.
+By entering into a boosted forward deal, your company acquires a right and an obligation to sell foreign currency at an exchange rate higher (i.e. more advantageous) than the standard forward rate.
+In return for the better exchange rate, your company is willing to run the risk that both your right and your obligation (i.e. the boosted forward deal itself) is terminated if at any time during the tenor the exchange rate reaches a so-called trigger (in this case "knock-out") level.

-The boosted forward is built up of a barrier right and a barrier obligation to buy foreign currency.
+The boosted forward is built up of a barrier right and a barrier obligation to sell foreign currency.
 If the exchange rate reaches the knock out trigger level fixed in advance, both the right and the obligation are terminated in the same time.